-ecades ago, researchers found rare gene mutations that led to Alzheimer's disease in all who inherit them.
+Decades ago, researchers found rare gene mutations that led to Alzheimer's disease in all who inherit them.
 Now, they've found gene mutations that actually serve to protect the brain from the debilitating disease by slowing the buildup of a normal substance, called beta amyloid, in the brain.
 Doctors say the discovery is "hugely important" for drugs being developed to fight Alzheimer's.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Easter is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week